Kong/cloud-migration-journey/docs/explore/phase1.md

 The `make kong.phase1` created:

 * Deployed the Monolith
-* Deployed the Konnect Data-plane, also referred to as Runtime Instance or Gateway
+* Deployed the Konnect Data-plane, also referred to as a Runtime Instance or Gateway

 ## Objective